What Is Lagophthalmos?

 How Your Eye Doctor Can Help

 There are several ways to treat lagophthalmos, and sometimes surgery may be necessary.
-It’s best to first visit Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton to pinpoint the cause of your symptoms and try the least invasive and safest treatments before resorting to surgery.
+It’s best to first visit Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham to pinpoint the cause of your symptoms and try the least invasive and safest treatments before resorting to surgery.
 If left untreated, lagophthalmos can result in corneal damage.